ledgerium-io/ledgeriumwiki/Blockchain/setup-dev-env.md

 # Setting up a development environment for running Ledgerium Dapps and the blockchain core

 The blockchain ecosystem is a combination of multiple technologies that come together.
 It is overwhelming to know that so much has been achieved in a short span.
-The tech stacks range from  (not limited to this list) GoLang, NodeJs, Haskell, Solidity adn supporting Web3 technologies.
-Hence this will always remain as a living document for the team
+The tech stacks range from  (not limited to this list) GoLang, NodeJs, Haskell, Metamask, Solidity and supporting Web3 technologies.
+Hence this will always remain as a living document for the team.

 ### Basics
 GoLang - There are multiple versions of golang used in different parts of the go-ethereum/Quorum ecosystem.
 It is recommended to use a `gvm` go version manager to switch under a development environment.